 The AP Environmental course will provide students with the scientific principles, concepts and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Environmental Science is interdisciplinary and will include topics in Earth Science and Biology.
 Specifically, content and labs will address: Earth Systems and Resources, The Living World, Population, Land Use and Water Use, Energy Resources and Consumption, Pollution, and Global Change.
 A variety of teaching techniques will be employed, including lab, lecture, discussion, movies, and data-driven field trips.
 This class will prepare students for the AP examination given in May.
 The instructor will meet with students in June prior to the start of the course to discuss summer work.
-NOTE: Students in this course have the option to earn 4 credits from St Michael's College via the VT Dual Enrollment Program.
+This course is offered annually, but will only be taught as enrollment and staffing allow.
+NOTE: Students enrolled in AP Environmental Science have the option to earn 4 credits of Environmental Science through Saint Michael's College via the VT Dual Enrollment Program.
+Interested students should see their school counselor for details.